Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Results

 \subsection{Radiative structure}

 In Figure~\ref{fig:flux}, we show the evolution of radiative flux $\mathbf{F}_\text{r}$ (Eq.~[\ref{eq:flux}]) for a representative simulation obtained by postprocessing simulation output of radiation energy density $E_\text{r}$.
-We show snapshots at four different epochs corresponding to events described in Section~\ref{sec:overall}.
-During the first phase in the first few days (top left panel), we see $F$ originating in the ejecta--CBM shock propagating laterally and joining radiation emanating radially from the outer layers of the ejecta, $r \gtrsim \rtr$.
-Inside the inner ejecta, $r \lesssim \rtr$, $F$ points inward, which is an artifact of the initial temperature distribution, but this behavior is irrelevant due to the low values of $F$.
-After a few weeks (top right panel), we see that $F$ points outward in most of the simulation domain indicating that both the shock and diffusion through the ejecta contribute to the emerging luminosity.
+We show snapshots of the same model and the same four epochs displayed in Figure~\ref{fig:overview}.
+During the first phase in the first few days (top left panel), we see $\mathbf{F}_\text{r}$ originating in the ejecta--CBM shock propagating laterally and joining radiation emanating radially from the outer layers of the ejecta, $r \gtrsim \rtr$.
+This flux is responsible for radiatively pushing material away from the equatorial plane, which manifests as negative $v_\theta$ in Figure~\ref{fig:overview}.
+Inside the inner ejecta, $r \lesssim \rtr$, $\mathbf{F}_\text{r}$ points inward, which is an artifact of the initial temperature distribution, but this behavior is irrelevant due to the low values of $|\mathbf{F}_\text{r}|$.
+We also see a bright ring at $2.6\times 10^{13}$\,cm which is present only in high $\tejin$ models and is responsible for the peak of the light curve at $t\approx 5$\,days.
+After a few weeks (top right panel), we see that $\mathbf{F}_\text{r}$ points outward in most of the simulation domain indicating that both the shock and diffusion through the ejecta contribute to the emerging luminosity.
+Radiation of the shock also propagates to and heats up the CBM, although the details of this process are likely affected by the diffusive nature of our radiation transport approximation.
 After several months (lower left panel), the energy contained in the ejecta decays, but the shock power continues to be high.
 As a result, radiation flows from the shock into the ejecta, keeping it ionized, and reprocessing the shock power into a relatively isotropic emission.
-Finally, after the bulk of the ejecta becomes optically thin (lower right panel), the radiation from the shock emerges almost freely in all directions.
+Finally, after most of the ejecta cools down (lower right panel), the shock radiation emerges while being reprocessed by the dusty ejecta.